sveinpg/build-your-own-react/README.md

 :bulb: - Tips and helpful information to solve a specific task.

+:fire: - An extra task if you're up for it.

+:books: - Some extended information you might check out some other time.

 ## :bulb: - Yes, already a tips.
 Starting off strong!
 We have implemented a test-suite, with unit-tests for each task.
 This way you can easily verify that you've implemented the task correctly.
 You will find the test-suite in the  `__tests__` directory!